Sue-meg State Park: History

-Efforts to protect the wooden region and coastal rock formations led to the establishment of the park, ultimately encompassing an area of 420.01 acres, originally named Patrick's Point State Park.
+Efforts to protect the wooded region and coastal rock formations led to the establishment of the park, ultimately encompassing an area of 420.01 acres, originally named Patrick's Point State Park.

+The California State Park System acquired the Park in 1930.

+Renaming

-Later, requests that the park be renamed because Patrick Beegan had been accused of murdering several Indigenous Americans led to a name change.
+Requests from various parties, most notably The Yurok Tribe, were made that the park should be renamed, as it was asserted that Patrick Beegan had been accused of murdering several Indigenous Americans, this led to a name change.
 Sue-meg, reflecting the original Yurok name for the land, became official by unanimous vote of the California State Parks and Recreation Commission in 2021.

+The California State Park and Recreation Commission stated that the renaming was an example of how "[the] California State Parks is reviewing contested place names, monuments and interpretation across the State Park System," which in turn is part of a broad effort by the California state government titled "Reexamining Our Past Initiative."

+It has been documented that The Yurok Tribe has made efforts to change the name of the Park for over 100 years.